labbsr0x/go-horse/README.md

 <a name="envvars"/>

-#### 2.2.
-Environment variables
+#### 2.2 Environment variables

-Set the environment variable `DOCKER_HOST` to `tcp://localhost:8080` or test a single command adding -H attribute to a docker command : `docker -H=localhost:8080 ps -a` and watch the go-horse container logs
+Set the environment variable `DOCKER_HOST` to `tcp://go-horse-ip:go-horse-port` or test a single command adding -H attribute to a docker command : `docker -H=lgo-horse-ip:go-horse-port ps -a` and watch the go-horse container logs

 Besides the self explanatory variables, there are :